ninjadev/nin/README.md

 ## Setup

-You will need to have node and yarn installed.
+You will need to have node installed.
-Yarn installation guide is available [here](https://yarnpkg.com/en/docs/install).

 Running `make` in the nin folder will build and compile the entire project.
 Running `npm link` will add nin to your node binaries path, making it available globally.